INFORMATION FOR AUTHORS

 Articles can be submitted by email attachment in the format "Microsoft Word 97-2003", a newer format or "Rich Text Format" to:

-Please also send a print out of your article to the following address:
+Please also send a PDF version of your article to the same email address.

 As a rule articles should not be longer than 15-18 pages or approx. 5000-6000 words, although longer articles may be accepted in exceptional cases.
 Your manuscript should include an abstract of up to 200 words and biographical information (position, principal research areas, recent publications) of up to 10 lines.